How to Help Someone with Drug or Alcohol Addiction

 Remember that if you’re exhausted, it’s going to be harder to support your loved one.
 You may want to seek counseling for yourself so that you can process your own feelings.
 This could be one-on-one therapy, group counseling, or family support groups, such as Al-Anon or Nar-Anon.

-Exploring Drug and Alcohol Treatment Options
+Understand Your Drug and Alcohol Treatment Options

 If your loved one is willing to go to treatment, you can help them research treatment programs.
 If your loved one refuses to go to treatment, you could try learning the CRAFT approach.
 This training teaches family and friends good strategies for helping their loved ones get treatment.7